DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 PSOut.Normal    = float4(saturate(Hit.Normal * 0.5 + 0.5), 0.0);
 ```

-Finally, we compute the depth by transforming the hit point with the view-projection matrix:
+Finally, the shader computes the depth by transforming the hit point with the view-projection matrix:

 ```hlsl
 float3 HitWorldPos = Ray.Origin + Ray.Dir * Hit.Distance;